 Under the rules of the period of the completion of this offering.
-In addition, the rules of the completion of this offering.
 In addition, the rules of the require that, subject to specified exceptions, each member of a listed company's audit, compensation, and nominating and corporate governance committee be independent.
 Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act.
-Under the rules of the period of the company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+Under the rules of the a director will only qualify as an "independent director" if, in the opinion of that company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.